-Although it is typically a straightforward transaction, complications can arise if an accident or injury occurs on that piece of land.
-Who is responsible for the financial burden from those injuries?
+Although it is typically a straightforward transaction, complications can arise if a premises accident or injury occurs on that piece of land.
+Who is responsible for the financial burden of those injuries?

 Getting injured on easement can lead to a challenging legal process.
 If you or your loved one got hurt on an easement, contact Ehline Law and our personal injury attorneys for an evaluation of your case, as you may be eligible for compensation.
-We offer a risk free consultation at no up front charge to you or a loved one.
-We will explain who to obtain maximum compensation and we will take your call or email 24/7.
-We are licensed members of the CA State Bar and have one people like you millions of dollars.
+We offer a risk-free consultation at no upfront charge to you or a loved one.
+We will explain how to obtain maximum compensation, and we will take your call or email 24/7.
+We are licensed members of the CA State Bar and have won people like you millions of dollars.

 The difference between an easement and renting out or leasing is that the entire property is lent out to the prospective tenants in the latter two.
 However, in an easement, the property owner gives out the right over a property to benefit another property.

 For example, a homeowner can give out the rights to utility companies to install a powerline on their property, or if their property has access to the main road, the homeowner can give out the right to public access.

 Property Owners or a Utility Company: Who Is Liable?